tewha/tewha.net/_posts/2013/20013-02-21-against-gcc_warn_shadow.md

 This is horribly ugly code.
 You wouldn't want to write this code.
 You wouldn't want to read it.
 But here's the catch: it's perfectly valid to the compiler, and hiding the ugliness *is why `MAX()` exists*.

-There's to ways to avoid this.
+There's two ways to avoid this.
 The first is to not use the `MAX()` macro at all:

 	int a = 5;
 	int b = 3;